peterantypas/maiana/README.md

 ### Building the unit

-This is going to be difficult for all but the most technically advanced, so I am going to be selling it as a kit (most likely on tindie.com).
-The kit will include a mostly-finished PCBA as well as the VHF antenna, enclosure and sealing components.
-The ethernet cable and whatever lies on the other side of it will be the end user's responsibility, as every boat is different.
+This is going to be difficult for all but the most technically advanced.

+The board features mostly surface mounted components, with 5 QFNs, a few SOT-363s and all 0603 passives.
+Unless you're skilled with stencils and reflow, you won't likely be able to build it.
+So I am going to make it available as part of a kit (probably on tindie.com).
+The kit will include a 95% finished PCBA as well as the VHF antenna, enclosure and sealing components.
+The board will be programmed and tested, and the antenna will be perfectly matched.
+The cable and whatever lies on the other side of it will be the end user's responsibility, as every boat is different.

 ### License

 CAD and firmware are licensed under GPLV3.
+I chose the most "copyleft" license possible to discourage commercial entities from ripping this off and then "close-sourcing" it.
+So don't try anything fishy, because I *will* find out and then ... well, let's just say you'll be buying me another boat and I have a particular one in mind ;)

+If you're a tinkerer and want to further this design while adhering to the GPL, more power to you!
+Build it, sell it, give it away, do whatever you want to get it out there.
+You cannot, however, use the "Maiana" name in your forked designs, as it will be trademarked.

+### Concluding thoughts

+The commercial AIS industry has not exactly been successful in the low-cost recreational boating market, and with prices like $500-$800 for a unit that needs external GPS (LOL) and VHF antennas that's hardly a surprise.
+I hope to change that.
+More on that over the next few weeks as I get organized ...